Court observations show: moral panic around “knife crime” fuels criminalization

 Racism on Trial is a campaign initiated by Justice Collective to reveal and resist racism in Germany’s criminal legal system.

 Each year, criminal courts in Germany fine, jail, and sentence to probation hundreds of thousands of people.
-Due to systemic factors, people from racialized and migrantized groups bear the brunt of this punishment.
+While powerful actors in our society frequently call on policing, criminalization, and punishment to address societal harms, these measures do not solve underlying problems.
+Because of systemic factors, people from racialized groups and migrants bear the brunt of this punishment.

-• Shares blog posts featuring news updates as well as the perspectives of other activists and communities impacted by and resisting the systemic injustices of the criminal legal system.
+To find news updates as well as the perspectives of other activists and communities impacted by and resisting the injustices of the criminal legal system, visit our blog.

 Our findings